Connecticut Deportation Defense Lawyer

 Once the letter of deportation has been served, law enforcement does not have the right to immediately deport you.
 You have the right to a hearing, where your defense attorney can advocate for your right to remain in the country.

 Throughout the legal process, you also have the right to an interpreter to make sure you fully understand what is going on and that your voice is heard.
-We proudly represent English, Spanish, Portuguese, Mandarin and Cantonese speakers during deportation defense cases.
+We proudly represent English, Spanish, and Portuguese speakers during deportation defense cases.

 How Do You Defend Deportation?